 I like recipes with short ingredient lists like this Spiced Roasted Butternut Squash with Maple Syrup.
-All you need is a butternut squash, olive oil, maple syrup and some spices.
+All you need is butternut squash, olive oil, maple syrup, and some spices.
 Just put it in the oven, and you have a delicious side dish or a topping for a salad.

 This recipe is easy to make if you know how to cut a squash without losing your fingers.
 If you’ve ever tried to cut a winter squash, you know what I mean.
 It can be a huge challenge because winter squashes are very dense and really hard to cut.

 In the past, I would skip all winter squash recipes because I didn’t want to wrestle with it.
 My fingers are important to me, you know.

 But then, I discovered this super easy method of pre-cooking a squash before cutting it.

 I don’t know how about you, maybe you’ve known about it since you were a child.
 Maybe, in your family, the secret of cutting a winter squash was passed from generation to generation.